Picking

 (goods-to-man)

-The principle in the semi-automatic picking method is reversed.
-The goods are automatically transported from the warehouse to the picking station in load carriers(bins or even entire racks) and made available for the picker to access.
+The principle of the semi-automatic picking method is reversed.
+The goods are automatically transported in load carriers (containers or even entire shelves) from the warehouse to the picking station and made available to the picker.

-Fully automatic picking
+Fully automated order picking

-The manual picking methods
+The manual picking processes

 • Pick-by-Scan